daverave1212/RTSDeckbuilderBackend/Non-Code/architecture.md

 	OnPlayerConnectToServer:
 		remember player
-		all further messages are interpreted by the ServerPlayer object
+		all further messages are interpreted by the CommandServerClient object

 		OnMessageReceived(str):
 			Decode the str into a CommandDto and pass it